gbencke/PyPokerBot/README.md

 #### play

-This tasks stars the PokerBot in Playing mode, so it will capture the screens of the poker client, parse the image, run the strategy and send the clicks to the poker cliente
+This tasks stars the PokerBot in Playing mode, so it will capture the screens of the poker client, parse the image, run the strategy and send the clicks to the poker client.

 Usage: